DhruvAthaide/Android_WebRTC_Spyware/README.md

 - Credentials for numb.viagenie.ca (or another TURN server) for NAT traversal

 ### Network
-- Devices must be on the same network (e.g., Wi-Fi) or reachable via TURN server
+- Devices must be on the same network or reachable via TURN server
-- Server IP: 192.178.2.10 (update if different)
+- Server IP: Update as per your setup (default reference: 192.178.2.10)

 ## Setup Instructions